-COSMETOLOGY REFRESHER/REFRESHER COURSE OUTLINE
+COSMETOLOGY REFRESHER COURSE OUTLINE

-Your time in the Paul Mitchell The School Chicago and Paul Mitchell The School Lombard cosmetology refresher/ refresher course will be divided into two designations:
+Your time in the Paul Mitchell The School Chicago cosmetology refresher course will be divided into two designations:

-- 1. Theoretical Classroom Instruction: This portion of instruction includes weekly tests and is a combination of training from the Pivot Point Textbook, Final Phase, and our State Board Preparatory Class. - 2.
-Clinic Classroom Learning Experience: Your time on the clinic classroom will allow practical application of the information learned in the Pivot Point Textbook and Final Phase classes, to further understanding and comprehension.
+- 1. Theoretical Classroom Instruction: This portion of instruction includes weekly tests and is a combination of training from the Pivot Point Textbook, Final Phase, and our State Board Preparatory Class. - Clinic Classroom Learning Experience: Your time on the clinic classroom will allow practical application of the information learned in the Pivot Point Textbook and Final Phase classes, to further understanding and comprehension.

-COSMETOLOGY REFRESHER/REFRESHER COURSE SUBJECTS
+COSMETOLOGY REFRESHER COURSE SUBJECTS

-The instructional program of Paul Mitchell The School Chicago and Paul Mitchell The School Lombard meets or exceeds the state requirements:
+The instructional program of Paul Mitchell The School Chicago meets or exceeds the state requirements: